shogun-network/intents-crosschain-sample-vue/demo-app.md

 File: `src/composables/useIntentsQuote.ts`

 - Normalizes chain IDs so that Reown’s identifiers map to the Intents SDK enums (`normalizeChainId`).
-- Converts user-entered amounts into smallest units with `parseUnits`.
+- Converts user-entered amounts into units with `parseUnits`.
 - Calls `QuoteProvider.getQuote` for both the live amount and a base "1 token" quote to show price per token.
 - Returns a reactive object containing:
   - `amountOut`/`amountOutUsd`